deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 Running `npm run lint` when using VS Code will make VS Code display the found problems.

 We set up the linting using this guide: https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md

+If you work with SCSS make sure you read [docs/STYLES.md](./STYLES.md)

 ### Tests <a id="tests"></a>